What virtual worlds in the coming multiverse era will look like – TechCrunch

 (This is part three of a seven-part series about virtual worlds.)

-Most people will participate in multiple virtual worlds depending on their mood, personality, and social circle.
+Most people will participate in multiple virtual worlds depending on their mood, personality and social circle.
 A half dozen worlds will be particularly popular but there will be many niche ones.
 Some may require that you use your real identity (or at least the name on your Facebook account) but most will not.

 These worlds don’t have to remain tied to the norms of our physical world — they can be imaginative realms with different physics.
 Some worlds may strive to look photorealistic while others will go for artistic distinction.
 Rules, cultural norms, economic models, and user controls will vary.
 Some worlds will be oriented around war and conflict, others will be oriented around peaceful commerce and participation in a tranquil society, and still others will take an educational focus looking to simulate areas of Earth for closer study.